 Significance of Section 34 of the Arbitration and Conciliation Act 1996

-Section 34 of the Arbitration and Conciliation Act carries significant implications for parties involved in arbitration.
+Section 34 of Arbitration and Conciliation Act carries significant implications for parties involved in arbitration.
 The following are the salient features of the section

 Limited Grounds for Challenge: it prohibits any recourse other than the grounds mentioned in Section 34 to set aside the final award.